 The Forestry Title of the 1990 Farm Bill included authorization for the America the Beautiful program, which has historically provided funding for the Kentucky Division of Forestry's Urban and Community Forestry Grant program.
 The division administers this program in cooperation with the Kentucky Urban Forestry Council for the purpose of encouraging and supporting long-term and sustained Urban and Community Forestry programs.

 E-mail Sarah Gracey and request to be added to the Tree Line Newsletter list serv to stay apprised of other grant opportunities.

 Kentucky Firewise Community Grants

-The Kentucky Division of Forestry, in cooperation of the USDA Forest Service, is pleased to announce the 2015 Kentucky Firewise Community Grant Program.
+The Kentucky Division of Forestry, in cooperation of the USDA Forest Service, is pleased to announce the 2018 Kentucky Firewise Community Grant Program.
 Grants may be awarded for projects to reduce the wildfire risk and/or hazard in Kentucky's wildland/urban interface communities.
 Grant priority will be given based on community-at-risk level, establishment of a local Firewise Council of Board, and type of project submitted.
-To obtain an application, click on the link below.
+The 2018 grant application is now available.
+Click here for application.

 E-mail Mike Harp with any questions you may have.